FaelN1/jwt/README.md

 ## <strong>About the project</strong>

-A API permite o envio de mensagens, imagens e localizações, além de um menu em forma de lista, com o objetivo de facilitar o desenvolvimento de chatbots.
-O projeto foi desenvolvido inicialmente com o uso do puppeteer, porém, por se tratar de uma solução mais pesada, pretende-se migrar para uma opção mais leve.
+This is a `Node.js` API developed with `Typescript` that implements `JWT authentication` for user registration, login, and access control to protected routes.
+It also has routes for creating users and editing usernames that require authentication via `JWT token`.
+The API is designed to provide a secure and scalable solution for authenticating users in web applications.
+Its well-documented code can serve as a solid foundation for similar projects.

 ## <strong>How to use</strong>

-### To run the API, just clone or download the repository and follow the steps below
+ To run the API, just clone or download the repository and follow the steps below

 #